The zero trust architecture is often seen as the ultimate, foolproof method of implementing information security.

 For example, a micro-segmentation of an information storage network might contain several zones with dedicated access points.
 Each access point has an independent authentication method so that only requested people or programs would have access to it.

-Multifactor authentication is another crucial element on which a significant portion of the zero trust architecture relies upon.
+Multifactor authentication is another crucial element upon which a significant portion of the zero trust architecture relies.

-MFA is a multifactor model of security requiring the use of more than one authentication method, such as pin codes and biometric authentications.
+MFA is a multifactor security model requiring more than one authentication method, such as pin codes and biometric authentications.

-It means that a device that becomes a part of the corporate network should first be integrated within the zero trust architecture so that it can go through the recognition and verification process.
+It means that a device that becomes a part of the corporate network should first be integrated within the zero trust architecture to go through the recognition and verification process.

 The principle of least privilege or the PoLP is the practice of limiting access to applications, data, systems, processes, and devices to authorized users only.